 Authors should submit manuscripts including figures in electronic form using an internet-based review and tracking system called Editorial Manager (EM).
-You first need to register on the system by going to http://www.editorialmanager.com/aej.
-New authors must click the “Register” button from the menu and enter the requested information.
+You first need to register on the system by going to http://www.editorialmanager.com/aecj/default.aspx.
+New authors must click the “Register” button from the menu in the upper left hand corner and enter the requested information.
 An e-mail will then be sent to the author to verify the registration and assign a username and password.
 DO NOT REGISTER AGAIN.
 Just log into the system as “Author.”
 If you forget your password, click the “Login” button, and click “Send Username/Password.”
 Enter your e-mail address and click the “Send Username and Password” button.
 An e-mail containing your username and password will be sent to you.

 The AEJ maintains a double blind review system, that is, the reviewers and authors are unknown to each other.

-Springer prefers articles submitted in word processing packages such as MS Word running under operating systems MS DOS, Windows, and Apple Macintosh.
+Manuscripts must be submitted via word processing packages such as MS Word running under operating systems MS DOS, Windows, and Apple Macintosh.
+LaTeX is also an acceptable format.
 PDF is not an acceptable file format.

 Any numerical results should be presented in standard U.S. units (e.g., inches; feet; 6.34, not 6,34; 5,498.26, not 5.498,26).

 Each figure and table should be numbered, titled, and referred to in the text.
+Tables must have a data source listed in the notes.
+If the data comes from your calculations, write “Source: own calculations.”
 The title should describe the content of the table or figure in as few words as possible using the following format:

-Electronic figures should be in either Encapsulated PostScript (EPS) or TIFF format.
+Electronic figures should be submitted as full-sized images, separate from the text of the paper, in either Encapsulated PostScript (EPS) or TIFF format.
 Many other formats, e.g., Microsoft Postscript, PiCT (Macintosh) and WMF (Windows), cannot be used.
+Figures are to be professionally drawn and camera ready.

 Label the axes by title rather than by notation (e.g., “Price,” not “p”; “Quantity,” not “q”).
 Use Press or Times Roman type style.
-Provide artwork that approximately fits within the typeset area of the journal.
 Figures in color are not allowed and must be submitted in black-and-white.
 Grey and half-tones are not acceptable.

 Always check whether the figures print correctly to a PostScript printer in a reasonable amount of time.
 If they do not, simplify your figures or use a different graphics program.